hackclub/hackclub/workshops/pyTelegramWorkshop/README.md

 import requests, json
 ```

-Now we take an input for the BOT token, and concatenate it with the required URL, issuing *_getUpdates_*.
-Then we define a variable updates, as a .JSON returned by requests.
+Now we take input for the BOT token, and concatenate it with the required URL, issuing *_getUpdates_*.
+Then we define variable updates, as a .JSON returned by requests.

 ```python
 token = input("Enter your complete bot token: ")